Authored by the expert who managed and guided the team behind the Turkey Property Pack

 What is the 10-year property price prediction for Alanya as of 2026?

-This translates to a projected average annual appreciation rate of roughly 15% to 20% per year in Alanya over the next decade.
+This means the projected average annual appreciation rate in Alanya could be roughly 18% to 21% in Turkish lira over the next decade.

 What long-term economic factors will shape property prices in Alanya?